kubernetes/kubernetes/docs/design/service_accounts.md

 Pod Object.

-The `secrets` field is a list of references to /secret objects that an process started as that service account should have access to to be able to assert that role.
+The `secrets` field is a list of references to /secret objects that an process started as that service account should have access to be able to assert that role.

 The secrets are not inline with the serviceAccount object.
 This way, most or all users can have permission to `GET /serviceAccounts` so they can remind themselves what serviceAccounts are available for use.